-In this blog I distill some of my thoughts and experiences from the tech industry and literature, as well as create practical tutorials, with the intent to motivate and inspire both new and seasoned techies to actively plan and manage their professional life, reinforce both their technical and soft skills.
+In this blog I distill some of my thoughts and experiences from the tech industry and literature, as well as create practical tutorials, with the intent to motivate and inspire both new and seasoned technology professionals to actively plan and manage their career, reinforce both their technical and soft skills.
 The Industry is shaped by each of us, so every improvement - either big or small - can go a long way.

 During the last few years I’ve been mostly working with distributed systems, Microservices, Event Sourcing, Domain Driven Design, and architectural patterns for the cloud, mostly around resiliency, scalability and testing.
 Lately, I’ve been exploring functional programming with F# and Scala, and have been working towards combining the best of both worlds (OOP & FP), while embracing the DevOps culture.

 Giving back to the community is one of the most rewarding activities of a Software Industry professional.
 Although blogging is something I greatly enjoy, you will also find me speaking at various events, academic lectures and community meetups.
 Furthermore, I organize Angular Dublin, one of the most popular technology meetups in Ireland.